-OCTA shall not reimburse for a project prior to the beginning of the fiscal year of the allocationgrant.
-If an agency receives an advancement and begins work prior to the start of the fiscal year of the allocationgrant, the agency may request an initial payment against the allocationgrant.
-If an agency receives an advancement and completes a project prior to the start of the fiscal year of the allocationgrant, OCTA shall disburse the allocationgrant in a single payment.
-OCTA must approve-accept the final report prior to issuing a payment.
+OCTA shall not reimburse for a project prior to the beginning of the fiscal year of the grant.
+If an agency receives an advancement and begins work prior to the start of the fiscal year of the grant, the agency may request an initial payment against the grant.
+If an agency receives an advancement and completes a project prior to the start of the fiscal year of the grant, OCTA shall disburse the grant in a single payment.
+OCTA must accept the final report prior to issuing a payment.